AllyYL/casestudy/src/projects/digitaltemple.md

     </div>
 <br><br>

-### Solution: Simplification
+Here I've selected three design approaches that addresses the above concerns.

+### One Dimension Up: Turning Complexity into Spatial Clarity

+The murals end in a layered mountain scene—where intersecting perspectives obscure visual clarity.
+We translated that complexity into spatial interaction, inviting users to navigate ambiguity instead of resolving it.

 <img src="/assets/images/Academic1.png" alt="A before and after image showcasing how murals are visualized in pointcloud model">

 <br><br>

-### Solution: Visualization
+### Embed Information in Its Environment

+Rather then seperating content from context, we wanted to see how we can best use the affordances of the web to layer information.

 <img src="/assets/images/Academic2.png" alt="A before and after image showing how architectures are visualized">

 <br><br>

-### Solution: Reinterpretation
+### Theatricality

+We recreated lighting from the murals in 3D space—transforming visual cues into ambient effects that evoke the original atmosphere.

+By adding a hint of theatricality and narrative rhythm, we aimed to spark curiosity and **draw users into deeper engagement**, rather than overwhelm them at the start.

 <img src="/assets/images/Academic3.png" alt="A before and after image showing how light beams drawn on the murals are brought to life by 3D">

-<br><br>

-We ultimately made a **key trade-off**: **simplifying certain mural details** and scholarly interpretations in favor of a visualization style tailored to modern audiences.
-By adding a hint of theatricality and narrative rhythm, we aimed to spark curiosity and **draw users into deeper engagement**, rather than overwhelm them at the start.

 <br>

 ---